Sonny Kiss: All Elite Wrestling (2019–2023)

 At Fight for the Fallen on July 15, Kiss challenged Cody for the AEW TNT Championship, but lost.
-At the All Out event on September 5, Kiss participated in the Casino Battle Royale, where she eliminated Jake Hager (following their encounter three days before to the event) before was eliminated by Brian Cage.
+At the All Out event on September 5, Kiss participated in the Casino Battle Royale, where she eliminated Jake Hager (following their encounter three days before to the event) before she was eliminated by Brian Cage.
 This led to Kiss and Janela facing Chris Jericho and Hager on the September 9 edition of AEW Dynamite in a No Disqualification Tag Team match, which they lost after Hager pinned Kiss, following a distraction from Jericho.
 On the 21 October edition of AEW Dynamite, Kiss was named as a replacement for Janela, who had withdrawn from a tournament to determine the number one contender for the AEW World Championship, but was eliminated in the first round by Kenny Omega.
 Throughout 2020 and 2021, Kiss often managed Joey Janela on AEW Dynamite against opponents Lance Archer, “Hangman” Adam Page, Chris Jericho, and Kenny Omega, to which Janela was unsuccessful.

 In the beginning of 2021, there was growing dissension between Kiss and Janela when they embarked on losing streaks on AEW Dark matches, leading Janela to abandon Kiss.
 This led to the pair appearing in the Waiting Room with Britt Baker to settle the issues and they made amends.
 However, in the 9 August 2021 edition of AEW Dark: Elevation, Janela attacked Kiss prior to their tag team match, disbanding the team.
-Kiss then made her return on the 7 September 2021 edition of AEW Dark, where she attacked Janela following his match.
+Kiss then made her return on the 7 September 2021 edition of AEW Dark, where she attacked Janela following her match.
 Throughout the rest of 2021, both Kiss and Janela faced each other, where they each won once in two of their matches on AEW Dark: Elevation and AEW Dark to end their feud.

-On 12 August 2022 of AEW Rampage, Kiss made a return to television in almost two years, losing in a squash match against Parker Boudreaux.
-On the same night following a match against Orange Cassidy and Ariya Daivari, Kiss rushed to the ring to save Orange Cassidy, only to give him a low blow and aligned with Ari Daivari, Slim J and Parker Boudreaux as part of a stable named The Trustbusters, turning heel for the first time in AEW.
+On 12 August 2022 of AEW Rampage, Kiss made her return to television for the first time in almost two years, losing in a squash match against Parker Boudreaux.
+On the same night following a match against Orange Cassidy and Ariya Daivari, Kiss rushed to the ring to save Orange Cassidy, only to give him a low blow and aligned with Ari Daivari, Slim J and Parker Boudreaux as part of a stable named The Trustbusters.
+In September 2023, Kiss' profile was removed from AEW's official website with Tony Khan confirming that Kiss' contract was not renewed.

+Impact Wrestling (2023)

+Kiss debuted in Impact Wrestling on October 21, 2023 at Bound for Glory as a participant in the 20-person Intergender Call Your Shot Gauntlet match.
+Kiss eliminated Gisele Shaw but then was eliminated by Brian Myers and Matt Cardona.
+On the November 16 episode of Impact!, Kiss challenged the Knockouts World Champion Trinity in a non-title match, however, was unsuccessful.